Compare · honest cuts

 Does JobOS actually submit applications across 20+ ATSes?

 JobOS documents ATS autofill across 20+ ATSes, including Greenhouse, Workday, Lever, LinkedIn, iCIMS, Indeed, Handshake, SmartRecruiters, and Ashby — fill, not necessarily submit.
-RoleWorth's approved-submit lane is narrower and intentionally explicit: Greenhouse, Lever, and Ashby only, Max plan only, with a human confirm per send.
+RoleWorth's review lane is narrower and intentionally explicit: Greenhouse, Lever, and Ashby only, Max plan only, with a human confirm per send.
 JobOS is broader at the autofill layer; RoleWorth gates submission inside a wider scoring and audit workflow.

 How is JobOS's match score different from RoleWorth's Worth Score?